 BIG4 park nearby: BIG4 Strahan Holiday Retreat.

 Built in 1848 in response to the many shipwrecks off Cape Otway, this leading Great Ocean Road attraction is the oldest-surviving lighthouse on mainland Australia.
 It overlooks the point where Bass Strait and the Southern Ocean meet, so expect a mesmerising outlook.

 With its headland location within the Cooloola Recreation Area of Great Sandy National Park, this lighthouse gifts picture-perfect panoramas that incorporate Fraser Island and Rainbow Beach as well as the chance to spy marine life.
 The structure was created in 1884.

-BIG4 park nearby: BIG4 Rainbow Beach Holiday Park.
+BIG4 park nearby: BIG4 Breeze Holiday Parks Rainbow Beach

 Spot two booming beacons within a national park that explodes with visual delights.
 Cape Naturaliste Lighthouse is a popular visitor attraction near Dunsborough and Cape Leeuwin Lighthouse marks the most south-westerly tip of Australia and the meeting point of the Indian and Southern oceans.

 This is a popular visitor attraction within Hat Head National Park, which reveals a treasure chest of natural beauty.

 BIG4 park nearby: NRMA South West Rocks Holiday Resort.